phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (uri? x)
 ```
-Checks if `x` is a instance of the uri struct
+Checks if `x` is a instance of the uri struct.

 ## `id`